Katherine Lloyd

 Overview

-Katherine’s practice focusses on the defence of complex financial matters, often involving multi-jurisdictional elements.
+Katherine has gained a wealth of experience in the defence of complex financial matters, often involving multijurisdictional elements.
+She also prosecutes on behalf of the FCA.
 Her relentless work ethic, sound judgment and ability to assimilate voluminous materials with ease have led her to become a sought after junior in this area.

 Experience